kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 That monstrosity is outright harmful to SciKloj.
 Because any teacher coming from Python, maybe even a professor, sees this approach in some obscure video and finds it valuable.
 And then, as any user of the proper REPL method knows, he will eventually make a complete mess.
 And then he remembers that he likes Python better anyway and demonstrates this monstrosity as an argument against Clojure.

-When being immediately enabled via the CLI to earmark code, naive users will make a mess and blame Clojure the language for that.
+When being immediately enabled (via the CLI) to earmark code so that the evaluation model changes, naive users will end up in a corrupt program state and then will blame Clojure the language for that.
 And there will be, I think, many Clojurians who rightly blame the SciKloj boffins for befouling Clojure by giving naive users the possibility to make a mess in Clojure.

 ### Against the REPL
 For Clay, the REPL is not needed because of its file reload capabilities.
 There are many advocates of REPL driven development for good reasons.
 Here, I present three reasons why I think it makes sense to avoid the REPL in a first step: